-A traditional full English breakfast with beans is a hearty way to begin the day with eggs, sausages, bacon, beans, and tomatoes.
+A traditional full English breakfast with beans is a hearty way to start the day, with eggs, sausages, bacon, baked beans, and tomatoes.

 Something for the weekend.
 Or something to cure a hangover.
-This traditional English breakfast, also known as a fry-up, is probably the heartiest, most copious way of starting the day.
+This traditional English breakfast with beans, also known as a fry-up, is probably the heartiest, most copious way of starting the day.
+Try the Balkan Breakfast too; it is totally different but equally delicious!

 Jump to recipe